mbwatson/icees-docs/src/pages/apps/tranql/index.md

 ![Screenshot depicting TranQL Graph Structure settings](tranql-settings-graph-structure.png)[]()

+**Knowledge Source Selector:**## Conclusion

-Knowledge Source Selector: The Knowledge Sources settings tab displays all Knowledge Sources that were used to generate the current answer set.
+ The Knowledge Sources settings tab displays all Knowledge Sources that were used to generate the current answer set.
 Deselecting a Knowledge Source deletes all edges from the graph that originated with that source.
 Edges may contain more than one data source in the event that an edge originated from more than one place.
 If an edge contains any source that is deselected, it will not be rendered in the graph.

 ![Screenshot depicting TranQL Knowledge Sources settings](tranql-settings-knowledge-sources.png)[]()